 How Medical Cannabis Can Help Chronic Pain

-She used to lecture her kids about marijuana.
-Now in her 80s, this woman is a staunch advocate of medical cannabis.
+Zelda used to lecture her kids about marijuana.
+Now in her 80s, she's a staunch advocate of medical cannabis.
+We spoke to her at New York’s Hebrew Home at Riverdale nursing home.

 There is still a huge stigma associated with marijuana as medicine